Our priority is the health and wellbeing of our patients, their families and loved ones, as well as our staff, volunteers and the wider public.

 Please see our updated selection of locally developed guidelines, links to national guidelines and other resources relating to palliative care, that might be a useful addition to any local policies and guidelines in place in your area.
 Visit our Clinical Guidelines section here.

-All of our charity shops are now closed until Thursday 3 December.
+All of our charity shops are open.
 Further information is available here.

-Our eBay shop is open for online purchases.
+Our eBay shop and Depop shop are open for online purchases.

 Long Ashton office